-A budget simply means expected forecast of income and expense for a specific period of time.
+A budget simply means an expected forecast of income and expense for a specific period of time.
 Unquestionably, it is a very important management decision-making tool.
 Moreover, a budget is useful throughout the year in all the functional areas of an organization in giving directional guidance.
 Both an individual, as well as a large organization, prepare a budget in some form or the other.

 An operating budget is a detailed statement showing all the operational expenses and incomes expected during a particular period of time.
 Therefore, an operating budget reveals how much profit an organization will generate given the assumption of revenues and expenses proves right in the future.

-A financial budget is a financial plan which includes the receipts and payments incurred on long-term and short-term basis.
+A financial budget is a financial plan which includes the receipts and payments incurred on a long-term and short-term basis.
 Basically, the focus here is to budget ‘Cash’ whether inflow or outflow.

 Let’s discuss some similarities between these two types of budgets – Operating and Financial.

 - Both operating and financial budgets deal with future.

 - These budgets contain the key information of the company.